Empirical Risk Minimization in the Interpolating Regime with Application to Neural Network Learning: The histogram rule revisited

-If the hypotheses space \eqref{hr-hypo-space} is based on a cubic partition of $X=[-1,1]^d$ with width $s>0$, then the resulting HRRs and HRCs are well understood.
-For example, universal consistency and learning rates have been established for both the least squares and the classification loss.
+If the hypotheses space \eqref{hr-hypo-space} is based on a cubic partition of $X=[-1,1]^d$ with width $s>0$, then the resulting HRs are well understood.
+For example, universal consistency and learning rates have been established, see e.g.~\cite{DeGyLu96, GyKoKrWa02}.
 In general, these results only require a suitable choice for the widths $s=s_n$ for $n\to \infty$ but no specific choice of the cubic partition of width $s$.
-For this reason we write $\ca H_s := \bigcup \ca H_{\ca A}$, where the union runs over all CPs $\ca A$ of $X$ with fixed width $s\in (0,1]$.
-Our next goal is to consider \emph{inflated versions of $\ca H_s$}.
-Namely, for $r,s>0$ and $m\geq 0$ we define
+For this reason we write $\ca H_s := \bigcup \ca H_{\ca A}$, where the union runs over all cubic partitions $\ca A$ of $X$ with fixed width $s\in (0,1]$.